 Cyber Matrix Prison

-"Multi-Screen AI-Generated Images Installation"
+"Multi-Screen Installation"

 On Operation / Group Exhibition 2023